“SSL has been removed as an example of strong cryptography in the PCI DSS, and can no longer be used as a security control after June 30, 2016.”

 Need help discontinuing the use of SSL/TLS?
 Contact our PCI support team.

-Gary Glover (CISSP, CISA, QSA, PA-QSA) is Director of Security Assessment at SecurityMetrics with over 10 years of PCI audit experience and 25 years of Star Wars quoting skills.
+Gary Glover (CISSP, CISA, QSA, PA-QSA) is Senior Vice President of Security Assessments at SecurityMetrics with over 10 years of PCI audit experience and 25 years of Star Wars quoting skills.
 May the Force be with you as you visit his other blog posts.